Sonya-7/US_Data-Job_Salaries/README.md

 - ipywidgets
 - plotly
 - sklearn

+# Project Description
+This assessment is an in-depth analysis of the salary details for North American employers whose employees are also located in North America. <br />

 ### ***<ins>Demographics</ins>***
 The cleaned dataset contains 4 years of salary details for Data-related careers from 2020 to 2023 and comprises 8,080 records.